barbinbrad/manufacturing/prototype/README.md

 # Manufacturing Information System

-This is a repo for designing manufacturing information systeml
+This is a monorepo a manufacturing information system prototype
 ## What's inside?

 This repo includes the following packages and apps:

 ### Contents

-- `notes`: Thought processes for system design
-- `prototype`: A turborepo for building the frontend
+- `apps/carbon`: Graph-based UI for manufacturing routing
+- `packages/logger`: Shared logging library
+- `packages/tsconfig`: Inheritable tsconfigs
+- `packages/ui`: A set of reusable UI components